rajeshdp22/Insurance-Management-Platform/README.md

 ## Tech stack includes:

-Spring boot 3.0.5 latest used in this application MySQL database
+- Spring boot 3.0.5 latest used in this application
+- MySQL database
-Maven
+- Maven
+- For Validation spring-boot-starter-validation (depedency)

 ## Requirements
 - Java - 18